Expression problem: History

-applied Reynold's seminal idea in the context of Objects and Abstract Data Types, which had both grown extensively.
+applied Reynold's idea in the context of Objects and Abstract Data Types, which had both grown extensively.
 Cook identified the matrix of representations and behaviors that are implicit in a Data Abstraction, and discussed how ADTs are based on the behavioral axis, while Objects are based on the representation axis.
 He provides extensive discussion of work on ADTs and Objects that are relevant to the problem.
 He also reviewed implementations in both styles, discussed extensibility in both directions, and also identified the importance of static typing.